tirilab/drivenn_public/Instructions.md

-This repository requires python 3.10.14.
+This repository requires Python 3.10.14.
 Follow the steps below to install the necessary dependencies.

 # Set Up Environment